 While saving a lot of money and space on an equivalent full rack of dumbbells or a home gym, they are still quite an investment and require the addition of an adjustable bench at the very least for full usability.

-While almost identical in technology, style and manufacturing standard, the SelectTech 552 and 1090 offer a very different total poundage, the 1090 being almost twice as heavy, making the choice of one or the other a matter of personal strength and goals.
+While almost identical in technology, style, and manufacturing standard, the SelectTech 552 and 1090 offer a very different total poundage, 1090 is almost twice as heavy, making the choice of one or the other a matter of personal strength and goals.

 Unfortunately, like the majority of adjustable dumbbells except for the screw collar type and the PowerBlocks, the Bowflex SelectTech 552 and 1090 both come as fixed kits without any weight upgrade possibility.